Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 you might also be wondering why you might **not** want to use Valetudo.
 To answer those questions, here's a list of a few common reasons in an attempt to reduce the amount of some incredibly exhausting discussions.

+**Always remember:**<br/>
+The only person forcing you to use Valetudo is yourself.
+Using Valetudo is **your own conscious decision**.

+If the things listed here are a deal-breaker to you then that's fine.
+It's completely reasonable to have different opinions and thoughts on these things.
+You just won't be happy with Valetudo then.<br/><br/>
+Thank you for not acting entitled.

 ## Valetudo replaces the Cloud

 First of all, it should be noted that Valetudo is a cloud replacement, meaning that it replaces the cloud.<br/>